Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Statistical versus Causal Decomposition Analysis

 \subsection{Prelude to Estimation}

-Different views of the identification result (Eqn. \ref{eq:ID_Result_Intervention_Arm}) indicate potential strategies for estimating $\theta_1^*$.
-As a weighted average, the identification result suggests a weighting function that takes covariate data from the $G=1$ group and morphs the observed density $\P_1(Z,N|A_z,A_y)$ to that of $G=1$ in the intervention arm $\P_1^*(Z,N|A_z,A_y)$, and morphs the density of $A_y$ to that of the standard population, using the observed outcome $Y$:
+Different views of the identification result (\ref{eq:ID_Result_Intervention_Arm}) indicate potential strategies for estimating $\theta_1^*$.
+As a weighted average, (\ref{eq:ID_Result_Intervention_Arm}) suggests a weighting function that takes covariate data from the $G=1$ group and morphs the observed density $\P_1(Z,N|A_z,A_y)$ to that of $G=1$ in the intervention arm $\P_1^*(Z,N|A_z,A_y)$, and morphs the density of $A_y$ to that of the standard population, using the observed outcome $Y$: